GenomicsStandardsConsortium/gensc.github.io/pages/standards-intro.md

 - binning software

 ## Extensions
-In order to encourage more comprehensive metadata inclusion with sequence data the GSC have encouraged the development of many extensions that can be used in addition to the Minimum Information for each checklist.
-These extnesions consist of many recomended terms that have been compiled by experts in the relevant field of research.
-Explore all the ready made checklist extensions that we have [available](/pages/standards/mixs-ext-and-profiles.html).
+In order to encourage more comprehensive metadata inclusion with sequence data the GSC have facilitated the development of many extensions that can be used in addition to the Minimum Information for each checklist.
+These extensions consist of many recomended terms that have been compiled by experts in the relevant field of research.
+Explore all the ready made checklist extensions that we have [available](standards/mixs-ext-and-profiles.html).
-If there is not a suitable checklist already available and you are interested in developing your own extention, [this page](/pages/standards/mixs-ext-and-profiles.html) also contains details on Developing Extensions that you may find useful.
+If there is not a suitable checklist already available and you are interested in developing your own extention, [this page](standards/mixs-ext-and-profiles.html) also contains details on Developing Extensions that you may find useful.

 ## [The checklists](standards/mixs.html)